Whitley Strieber: The Whitman Massacre

 In Communion, Strieber wrote of having told friends over the years that he had witnessed the University of Texas tower shooting in Austin, Texas, on August 1, 1966, when he had in fact not been on campus that day:

 For years I have told of being present at the University of Texas when Charles Whitman went on his shooting spree from the tower in 1966.
-But I wasn't there. ...
+But I wasn't there....

 For years I have explained my sudden departure by saying that I couldn't stand the place after the Charles Whitman sniper incident.
 The truth was, I could have remained after that incident.
 It was my secret terror that drove me away.

 Strieber presents his claim to have witnessed the Whitman shooting in Communion in the context of alien abduction screen memories, expressing puzzlement at having repeated this false claim over the years.
 In two interviews prior to Communion, however, Strieber described in graphic detail what he purportedly witnessed.
 In a 1985 interview with Douglas Winter published in Faces of Fear, Strieber described:

 I had just had a Coke.
 I was walking from the student union to the academic center, which was an open-shelf library near the Tower, when I heard a sharp bang that echoed off the University co-op across the street behind me.
 And the reason I am alive today is that I didn't turn around.
 I thought it was coming from the Tower.
 Maybe I saw some movement out of the corner of my eye.
 All the people in front of me thought the sound came from the co-op in front of us, not the Tower behind.

-The next thing I saw was a little boy on a bicycle coming toward me - his head just exploded.
+The next thing I saw was a little boy on a bicycle coming toward me—his head just exploded.
 I didn't hear that one.
 I knew then that it was coming from the Tower.
 The other people all took cover that shielded them from the co-op, but left them exposed to the Tower.
 They were all killed, shot.
-I ran to a little retaining wall about three feet high which was near that base of the Tower building, about twenty yards from it.
+I ran to a little retaining wall about three feet high which was near the base of the Tower building, about twenty yards from it.
 And I laid down there.